joannesong/AC-Android/lessons/android-views/views-review/README.md

 ## Objectives

-- Create Layouts (LinearLayout, FrameLayout)
+- Create Layouts (LinearLayout)
 - Create objects to relate to these layouts in an Activity
 - Create Widgets (TextView, EditText, ImageView, Button)
 - Create Objects to relate to these Widgets
 - Change view properties at runtime
 - Receive Responses from a User
 - Organize LinearLayouts in Horizontal/Vertical Orientation
-- Layer Views on top of each other within a Frame Layout
 - Create Multiple XML files not directly connected to an Activity

+# Lecture

+This lecture requires volunteers from the fellows pool.
+Volunteers will come upfront, and complete a portion of the same Android Studio project, while other fellows watch, offer help, and positively reinforce their contribution!